Blog | Legal Ops

 There are a few key areas to consider before you even start demoing tools.

 Now that you’ve articulated what you’re looking to accomplish and how you’re going to go about it, it’s time to find a selection of tools to demo.
 It’s always best to demo at least three solutions so that you can compare.
-You can use our Legal Tech directory to compare tools (coming soon!).
+You can use our Legal Tech Directory to compare tools.

 Once you’ve found the tool for you, consider when you can realistically start implementing the tech.
 From experience, we’ve found that many clients buy the product and start paying for licence fees immediately, then spend months trying to plan how they’re going to roll it out.
 Licence fees are wasted and Finance is asking questions about it.